 Murrah Flora Reserves

 Murrah Flora Reserves was created in March 2016.
 It covers an area of 11,811ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Murrah Flora Reserves encompasses 4 areas including Murrah, Mumbulla, Bermagui and Tanja flora reserves.
 Located between Bermagui and Tathra, on NSW’s Far South Coast, they adjoin Biamanga National Park, Mimosa Rocks National Park and Bermaguee Nature Reserve.